 Nødebovej 77A, 3480 Fredensborg

 Are you up for a trip?
-The Danish Forest & Landscape College in Nødebo is only a modest 40 km bike ride from the other UCPH bars – is the university’s coolest bar location.
-Because, let’s face it: You can have as many carefully decorated, specially themed, bars on South Campus and CSS as you want, but it will never be like a genuine log cabin in the woods.
+The Danish Forest & Landscape College in Nødebo is only a modest 40 km bike ride from the other bars at the University of Copenhagen – it’s the university’s coolest bar location.
+Because, let’s face it: You can have as many carefully decorated, specially themed, bars on South Campus and Center for Health and Society as you want, but it will never be like a genuine log cabin in the woods.

 Nørre Campus, Universitetsparken 15, Bygning 4

 The Caféen? is a legendary café association on North Campus, that is older than several of the Friday bar’s guests.

 Adventurous guests can choose between changing specialty beers, an impressive selection of shots or the good old limfjordsporter.
 The clientele is a mix of fun-loving students of science, and parties every Friday until 03:00.

 Caféen? is behind some great parties at the North Campus.
 Fx, last year the Caféen? had an Oktoberparty where you could wear the best pair of lederhosen that you own, and dance to the songs of Hansi Hinterseer.
 In the late night two good friends of the bar came rolling in with their hot-dog stand and fed all of the hungry and drunk students.

 North Campus, the University Park 2, building 10 (lokale Autoklaven)